ABOUT US

 OUR BEGINNINGS

-In 1957 a group of far sighted people led by Margaret Layton called a meeting of about 30 people to create a dramatic club on the North Shore.
+In 1957 a group of far sighted individuals led by Margaret Layton called a meeting of about 30 people to create a dramatic club on the North Shore.
 These first members included Reg Livermore and Simon Chilvers.
 The club was called Pymble Players.

 Pymble Players Inc. - Celebrating Excellence In Theatre For Over 65 Years